Aantek/Candy-Museum/README.md

-Candy Museum is a basic landing page coded in bootstrap grid
+Candy Museum is a basic landing page build in bootstrap